Let’s Stew on It

 Let’s Stew on It is part of Souped Up, an ongoing series of dinners by and for BIPOC curators and cultural workers.
-This edition is a closed event and will be open to BIPOC cultural workers, BIPOC presenters at the symposium, and our ongoing Souped Up community.
+This edition is a closed event for TPW's BIPOC staff, presenters at the symposium, and our ongoing Souped Up community.

 Geneviève and Marsya collaborate with Michael Magnussen and Marjan Verstappen as part of the collective Younger Than Beyonce, dedicated to supporting emerging artists through peer-learning opportunities and resource sharing to reimagine the ecology of arts practice.

 Geneviève Wallen is an award-winning independent curator, writer, researcher, and workshop facilitator.
 Wallen’s practice is rooted in Tiohtiá:ke/Mooniyang (Montréal) and Tkaronto (Toronto).
 Her curatorial and administrative work is informed by intersectional feminism, intergenerational dialogues, and BIPOC platforms offering alternatives to neo-liberal definitions of care.
 Her ongoing curatorial explorations include the practice of gift-giving, carving space for unfinished thoughts, and musings on the intersection of longevity and pleasure.